 When a new pupil arrives at the school, communication will be sent to their previous school requesting all files, including SEN and safeguarding.
-When a pupil leaves, we will transfer information to the new school immediately and inform the named social worker.
+When a pupil leaves, we will transfer information to the new school immediately and inform other involved agencies.